Openiva/GulpLiveServer/README.md

 # Gulp AllinOne Live Server
 This is a full Gulp live server, Sass processor and css minifier in one.

+# New in 1.1.4
+Folders are auto-generated upon download from npm (Allegedly).

 # Usage
 Install using `npm i gulp-allinone-server`